 Qualifying Report: Firestone Grand Prix of St. Petersburg

-The teams have a final warm up tomorrow morning before the Firestone Grand Prix which will be televised on ABC-TV starting at 12 noon EDT.
+The teams will have a 30-minute warmup tomorrow morning as the final prep for the Firestone Grand Prix which will be broadcast live on NBC starting at 12 noon.
+The race will also be carried on the INDYCAR Radio Network.